nicefellow1234/CiviCRM-WordPress-Contribution-Later-Payment-Plugin/README.md

 **NOTE :** Install the plugin first then you can use it by including widget shortcut as `[cl-pay]` anywhere in your page contents and then you will start seeing the widget in there on that page after visiting the page through frontend URL.

-# DEMO Link
-For Demo have a look at : https://civicrm.huntedhunter.com/contribution-later-payment-page/

 You get following 3 methods to search for Contribution Payments as :
 1) Through Contact Email
 2) Through Contact Phone